Bushwhacker Luke: The Bushwhackers (1988–1996)

-At the 1991 Royal Rumble, Luke set a rather unfortunate record as he lasted a total of 4 seconds.
+At the 1991 Royal Rumble, Luke set a record, lasting only 4 seconds.
 Using the trademark arm-swing entrance, he climbed into the ring, walked across in a straight path, and was thrown over the top rope by Earthquake.
 In a televised 6-man tag-team match, the Bushwhackers teamed with Tugboat against Earthquake and the Nasty Boys; Tugboat turned on his partners after a few minutes of action and joined Earthquake in laying the two New Zealanders out cold.
-After the heel turn Tugboat changed his name to Typhoon and together they became known as "The Natural Disasters".
+After the heel turn Tugboat changed his name to Typhoon and together they became known as The Natural Disasters.
 The Bushwhackers demanded a chance to get even with the big team but were easily defeated at the 1991 SummerSlam PPV.
 After destroying the Bushwhackers, the Disasters targeted André the Giant who was at ringside on crutches due to an injury.
 The assault was stopped by the Legion of Doom who ran off the Natural Disasters.

 After the Natural Disasters began feuding with the Legion of Doom, the Bushwhackers came across a team that was the total opposite of what they were.
 Luke and Butch the fun loving, "working class" guys started a feud with the rich, snobby bratty Beverly Brothers (Blake Beverly and Beau Beverly).
 The two teams first clashed at the 1991 Survivor Series where they were on opposite sides in a 4 on 4 elimination match.
 On that night, the Beverly Brothers got the upper hand and eliminated both Luke and Butch.
 The Beverly Brothers' manager The Genius kept interfering in the matches so the Bushwhackers brought in a manager of their own, the nerdy Jamison.
-Unfortunately even the addition of Jamison was not enough to prevent the Beverly Brothers from winning at Royal Rumble 1992.
+Even the addition of Jamison was not enough to prevent the Beverly Brothers from winning at Royal Rumble 1992.
 In 1993, the Bushwhackers were used to "put over" the newly signed team the Headshrinkers (Fatu and Samu) and made a few appearances in comedy matches alongside midget "Tiger" Jackson (later Dink "The Clown") against the Beverly Brothers and "Little" Louie.